Scholarchep/Syriatel-customer-churn/README.md

 Recall is used as the main evaluation metric, but precision and accuracy are also considered as secondary metrics.

 ## Conclusion
+The final model that will be used to predict customer churn is the decision tree with tuned hyperparameters.This model results in the lowest number of false negatives.
+The most important features for predicting customer churn are: total day minutes: total number of minutes the customer has been in calls during the day total evening minutes: total number of minutes the customer has been in calls during the evening customer service calls: number of calls the customer has made to customer service total international minutes: total number of minutes the user has been in international calls Syriatel should ensure effective customer service so as to meet customers'expectations and analyze customer interactions.
+They can then follow up on both positive and negative feedbacks received.
+The more the number of minutes the customer spends on the phone, the higher the likelihood of not churning.
+The company should look into the call charge rates in comparison to the competitors, and consider if they should lower the charges of calls per minute.
+This can prevent other customers from churning.

+## Next steps
+The targeted recall score of 85% is not achieved by the best performing model.
+There is still some overfitting in the model irregardless of hyperparameter tuning.
+The training data size should be increased to reduce overfitting and hence improve model performance.